l3vi-7/codeforcesLadder/README.md

 # codeforcesLadder
-Practise codes from a20j codeforces laddrr
+Practise codes from a20j codeforces ladder